 Although the city has been expanding its boundaries over the years with the construction of huge all-inclusive hotels in a new area called New Vallarta, the historical center has conserved his old romantic charm, with, cute boutique hotels, local and international restaurants, bars and café and the unmissable Malecón where people, foreigners and locals alike, love to take a stroll, walk their dogs, watch the sunset or enjoy the morning chill.

-The things to see in Puerto Vallarta are plenty and even a 15-day-vacation is not enough to cover them all.
+One of the favorite destinations of top Mexico tours, the things to see in Puerto Vallarta are plenty and even a 15-day-vacation is not enough to cover them all.
 Especially if you also want to save time to enjoy the beach and relax, which is what vacations are for, right?

 Here are my favorite 15 things to do in Puerto Vallarta